paolodelia99/paolodelia99/README.md

 ### Hi there, I'm Paolo 👋

-I am a second-year Computer Master Science student at the University of Copenhagen with a keen interest in Machine Learning, Math, and Quantitative Finance.
-Currently, I'm working as a Student DevOps Engineer at Nordea Markets in the Quantitative Research team.
-My current focus is on Probability Theory, C++ programming and Quant Finance.
+I recently graduated with a Master’s degree in Computer Science from the University of Copenhagen, and former Student DevOps Engineer at Nordea Markets in the Quantitative Research team.
+My journey has equipped me with a solid foundation in Python programming and C++ programming, and I’ve developed a deep interest in Quantitative Finance.

-In my free time, I love to stay fit and stay disciplined, hitting the gym regularly.
-This has taught me important values like discipline and determination, which have helped me tackle even the most boring tasks and save more time for things I love to do!
+I'm particularly interested in learning more about Quantum Computing and Quantum Mechanics.
+If you share these interests or have knowledge to share on these topics, I’d love to connect!

-- 🔭 I’m currently working on: I don't have time to work on side projects now😅, too busy with my studies and work.
+- 🔭 I’m currently focused on expanding my knowledge in Quantum Computing and Quantum Mechanics.
-- 🌱 I’m currently learning more about Probability Theory, functional programming, and Quantitative Finance.
+- 🌱 I’m learning more about Python, C++ programming, and their applications in Quantitative Finance.
-- 👯 I’m looking to collaborate with someone interested in Quantitative Finance.
+- 👯 I’m looking to collaborate with others who are passionate about Quantitative Finance or Quantum Computing.
 - 📫 How to reach me: paolo.delia99@gmail.com

 <!--